 Thus years went by, and with it, some dreams were buried deep, while others were tossed in the wind, but strangely, often I randomly fell on ads where off-shore companies were looking for manuscripts from experienced, and even amateur writers.
-And I don’t know why, but I always cut the ads, thinking that I would like writing something about the depression I was suffering from, fancying about writing my autobiography (but now I don’t want to write my memoir, for I don’t think that my life is that interesting😁, also I affectionate privacy, and I have this blog to summarise my writing experience).
+And I don’t know why, but I always cut the ads, thinking that I would like writing something about the depression I was suffering from, fancying about writing my autobiography (but now I don’t want to write my memoir, for I don’t think that my life is that interesting😁, while I have this blog to summarise my writing experience).
 But soon I forgot about it all again, for I was way too busy living a futile lifestyle.
 I never really connected the dots.

 Afterwards, for the fun of it, I created an account on a writing site, and I started to write a short story about the innocent love of a cockroach for a girl.
-Then I created my first blog on WordPress, where more I wrote the more I knew that I could write stories, poems, and personal essays, all the while I also started to realise that I can perhaps write a book.
+Then I created my first blog on WordPress, where the more I wrote, the more I knew that I could write stories, poems, and personal essays, all the while I also started to realise that I can perhaps write a book.

-Appetite comes after you’ve tasted food you like, and when I was writing everyday for the WordPress daily writing prompt challenge I developed a super enthusiastic energy about creative writing, where suddenly everything appeared as a possibility.
+Appetite comes after that you’ve tasted food that you like, and when I was writing everyday for the WordPress daily writing prompt challenge, I developed a super enthusiastic energy about creative writing, where suddenly everything appeared as a possibility.
 But I also have to confess here that I was not only trying to become an author or blogger… I was also going through a phase of mental upgrade.
 And because writing demands concentration and stillness of mind, I could use the method of self-interrogation as to attain personal self-realisation and a certain clarity of mind.
 While writing, I was also healing myself.

 Thus, little by little I boldly continue my way within this many layers that make up writing.
-It’s not easy to learn in the way that I’ve chosen to learn for it takes lots of time and patience and concentration, and waves of doubts are always troubling my confidence.
-But there’s always an inner voice that tells me that I can do it, I always come back to my senses, I am always telling to myself ‘why not’.
+It’s not easy to learn in the way that I’ve chosen to learn, for it takes lots of time and patience and concentration, and waves of doubts are always troubling my confidence.
+But there’s always an inner voice that tells me that I can do it, I always come back to my senses; I am always telling to myself ‘why not’.